USB, Firewire, Thunderbolt?

 - Filesystem transactions on a network filesystem incur a lot more overhead than filesystem transactions on a locally-attached filesystem, leading to very long backup windows when your data set has lots of files (e.g. > 250K files)

-For primary backups, we recommend that you procure a USB, Thunderbolt, or Firewire hard drive and create a bootable backup on that locally-attached disk.
+For primary backups, we recommend that you procure a USB or Thunderbolt hard drive and create a bootable backup on that locally-attached disk.
 Local, bootable backups are much simpler and more reliable, and a lot easier to restore from should your Mac's startup disk fail.
 The logistics of restoring the operating system from a disk image on a network volume are pretty complicated if you don't have a functional startup disk.
 Providing that functional startup disk is the primary appeal of the CCC backup solution.

 Western Digital MyCloud Home: The "Home" model of this NAS device requires the use of WD-proprietary software to access the storage securely; direct access to the storage via SMB is only available with Guest privileges.
 Users report that performance of the storage while using WD's software is subpar in comparison to Guest access via SMB, and other users have reported to us that macOS is unable to create or mount disk images on the storage when mounted via Western Digital's software.